 I gathered up a bit more detail in another articles.
 If you are interested, please click on the slide images below.

 On this page, I would like to explain about family relations in Japan.
 Like many other Asians, we take care of our families very much.
 However, the family relationship of the Japanese changed significantly in the last half century.
 Many people left the hometown to live in the city, and along with that, family relationships also diluted.
 In the past, the Japanese idealized a family of about two children, but recently there have been more couple who do not have children.
 In addition, there are more people who do not get married.
 Thus the declining birthrate is rapidly progressing.
 I think you will be surprised that the Japanese who walks in the city is aging when you come to Japan.
 Because young people have decreased, elderly people are relatively increasing.
 I think that the current situation in Japan will occur in many countries as well.
-1970's: Young Japanese people made homes with only couple and two children Women do not work, concentrate on child rearing First of all, please watch the above video.
+Table of Contents1970's: Young Japanese people made homes with only couple and two children2020's: Japanese people starting to explore new family relationships 1970's: Young Japanese people made homes with only couple and two children Women do not work, concentrate on child rearing First of all, please watch the above video.
 It is Japan's family in the 1970s that appears in this video.
 In this era, it was common for the husbands to work hard and the wives to concentrate on housework and child rearing.
 For the young Japanese at that time, a small families with two children were the ideal family.
-Prior to that, it was natural that grandparents living together in Japan, living with a large family.
-However, the young people of those days moved from their country to the city, ...
+Prior to that, it was natural that grandparents living ...

 I appreciate you reading to the end.